wasmerio/wasmer-js/packages/wasm-terminal/README.md

 - Allows for creating Plugins to add additional functionality!
 (E.g commands, welcome messages, and more!) 🔌

-## Browser Compatibility

-For more simple Wasm modules, E.g [cowsay](https://wapm.io/package/cowsay), the Wasm terminal will work on the latest version of all major browsers.
-However, more complex Wasm modules may only work on browsers that support [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
-Which was previously implemented in all major browsers, but was removed due to the [Meltdown and Spectre attacks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#Browser_compatibility).
-Though, some major browsers have already started to re-enable this feature.
-The following cases that may be problemsome are:

-- Wasm modules that infinitely loop like [wasm-matrix](https://github.com/torch2424/wasm-matrix).
-They will block the main thread and freeze the browser.

-- Wasm modules that take in input from `/dev/stdin` such as [lolcat](https://wapm.io/package/lolcat).
-They will not take input from the shell. but instead, use [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) to get input.
-Since `window.prompt` can pause the execution of javascript on the main thread for synchronous reads.

 ## Installation

 For installing `@wasmer/wasm-terminal`, just run this command in your shell: